AlexGnSoft/selenide_junit5_allure_gradle/README.md

 ### Requirements ###
 * Java 11+
 * Gradle 7.6+
+* JUnit5
-* Will to run UI and API tests :)
+* Will to run UI and API tests

 ### Information
+* All dependencies version management is done through file: libs.versions.toml (location: gradle/libs.versions.toml)
 * To see framework architecture visit:
 * Framework supports next browsers: Chrome...
+*

 ### How to run tests?
 Use provided gradle commands to run tests: